TonyWang666/Yeppy_front_end/README.md

 4. Also remember to open the server and database with the tables created already

-Project Name:
+Project Name: Yeppy
-Content-based Personal Restaurant Recommendation system

 Description:
+1. A Content-based Personal Restaurant Recommendation system
-A full-stack project with frontend using React.js and backend using Java, Rest API, Postgresql
+2. A full-stack project with frontend using React.js and backend using Java, Rest API, Postgresql

 Description for this repository:
 The front-end of the Yeppy, written by JavaScript, React.js, Material UI and the other frameworks.